 Used on · ad headlines, invitations, retreat covers, event posters, ceremonial pages of the website, social campaign launch graphics, the deity-dance-party night and the Witches Ball.
 Disciplines · Cinzel only at display size; Cinzel Decorative only on the load-bearing word; never both at the same scale on the same surface.
 Don't · use Cinzel for body, navigation, or anything users have to read fast.

 Each role has a defined size and weight.
-Don't invent in-between sizes — pick the closest role and use it.
+Don't invent in-between sizes.
+Pick the closest role and use it.

-Cormorant italic 300 · 88–132pxFamily is something we build.
+Cormorant italic 300 · 88–132pxLegacy Redefined.

 Cormorant italic 400 · 48–76pxThe non-negotiables.